-One truly modern take on karma and its role in life is that it aggregates of all of our actions, thoughts, words, dreams, desires which follow us from one lifetime to the next.
+Why is Karma empowering?
+Karma aggregates of all of our actions, thoughts, words, dreams, desires into a user-controlled version of fate — that is you control your fate instead of some invisible higher being.
 Another concept of karma, aligned to both mystical sciences and scientific mysticism (Quantum Physics), is that karma are the empowering energy connections that bind us to the universe through all of time and space.
 Then, there is the simplified notion of karma: every deed has a consequence.
 Even the most basic karmic concepts still align well with basic physics: for every action there will be an equal and opposite reaction.

 Buddhist belief in karma is rooted deeply in teachings on Samsara, the Buddhist Wheel of Life and the important concept of attachment as a root cause of suffering.
 This is beautiful illustrated in various stunning and frightening depictions of the wheel of suffering (top image.)

 Karma is an empowering concept, unlike the belief in fate that grew out of ancient Greece, or the Biblical belief story of Job that illustrates how helpless man is against the will of God.

 Below: A worthwhile 13 minute film on Karma:

 In Buddhist practice teach Karmic consequences, in the same way we encourage mindfulness.
 They are both, in one way, remedies for attachment, which keeps us in the cycle of suffering.
 Mindfulness, or staying in the present, is a remedy for clinging.
 If we don’t dwell on happy or sad memories, what is there to adhere to?
 If we don’t hope and dream about a better future, what is there to be worried about?
 Understanding karma, likewise helps us move past attachment to ourselves, and generates a genuine compassion for everyone else.